-With retail, foodservice, and consumer expectations constantly evolving, it can be hard for businesses to keep up.
-While there are many resources and technologies companies can invest in that may give them a competitive edge, there is one resource that is infinitely valuable and often overlooked: your employees.
-Employees are the first point of contact for customers and leave a big impression throughout their buyer's journey.
+Consumer expectations are constantly evolving and it can be difficult to keep up.
+While there are many resources and technologies you can invest in that may provide a competitive edge, there is one resource that is infinitely valuable and often overlooked: your employees.
+Your employees are the first point of contact for customers and leave a big impression throughout the buyer's journey.
 A poor employee interaction could cost you a customer for life.
-That is why it is vital to engage your employees, ensuring they are knowledgeable, empowered, and motivated to act as an advocate on behalf of your brand.
-Happy employees make happy customers, which in turn creates a happy bottom line.
+That’s why it is vital to engage your employees, ensuring they are knowledgeable, empowered, and motivated to act as an advocate on behalf of your brand.
+Happy employees make happy customers which, in turn, creates a happy bottom line.

 It’s no wonder why 2018 is the year of the employee experience.

-Here are ten great examples of brands that are taking the employee experience seriously, and reaping the benefits of its impact on engagement, team performance, and customer satisfaction.
+Here are 15 great examples of brands that are taking the employee experience seriously, and reaping the benefits on engagement, team performance, and customer satisfaction.

 Arby’s is a company known for having great employee satisfaction and engagement.
 Even in tough situations, Arby’s looks to their employees for help.
 During a troubling time for Arby’s, CEO, Paul Brown, turned to his teams working in restaurants to find out what they would do to save the company.

 By doing so, Arby’s gained a better understanding and perspective on the frontline experience and empowered their employees in the process.
 As a result, Brown made changes to improve the customer experience.